-Congestive Heart Failure can be a difficult diagnosis to manage, but with the right diet and nutrition, you can help your pup stay healthy and happy.
-We've found the 5 best dog food brands of 2023 to help your furry friend enjoy their meals while supporting their heart health.
+Congestive heart failure (CHF) in dogs can be a difficult diagnosis to manage.
+However, with the right diet and nutrition, you can help your dog stay healthy and happy.
+We've found the 5 best dog food brands of 2025 to help your furry friend enjoy their meals while supporting their heart health.

 What Is Congestive Heart Failure (CHF) in Dogs?